 This is an example of a description of work submitted to the Technical Safety BC.

-Even though retrofitting an existing 15A outlet is quite possible for multi purpose usage but if the the outlet is labeled to be solely used by an electric Vehicle the Canadian electrical code mandates that the outlet must be on a 20A breaker.
+Retrofitting an existing 15A outlet is quite possible for multi purpose usage, but if the the outlet is labelled to be solely used by an electric Vehicle the Canadian electrical code mandates that the outlet must be on a 20A breaker.

 Here is the exact wording of the electrical code: